MY SITE

 Principal Lecturer in Microbiology

 Subject leader for microbiology teaching at NTU, and course leader for the BSc and MBiol Microbiology courses.
-Co-leads the AROM research group with Dr Lesley Hoyles.
+Module leader for Host–Pathogen Interactions, and Business & Enterprise.
 Research interests include Helicobacter pylori virulence, bacterial membrane vesicles, antimicrobial resistance and antimicrobial stewardship.

 Picture